Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 ```
 ##### Explanation:
 - Leverages `padStart` and `padEnd` methods (available in modern browsers) to directly pad the string from the beginning and end with `padChar` to reach `targetLength`.

+### Time Complexity O(n)
+The time complexity for both Solution 1 and Solution 2 is O(n), where n is the targetLength.
+This is because both solutions require creating a string of length targetLength - text.length filled with the padChar, which is an O(n) operation.
+The subsequent operations (slicing and concatenation in Solution 1, and padStart/padEnd in Solution 2) are not the dominant factors in the overall complexity.

 </p>
 </details>